MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports.md

 ### [Embed for your organization](#tab/organization)

 By creating a capacity, you can take advantage of having a resource for the content in your app workspace.
 For paginated reports, you must back your app workspace with an *EM* or a *P* capacity.
-You can create a capacity by using [Power BI Premium](../../enterprise/service-premium-what-is.md).
+You can create a capacity with [Power BI Premium](../../enterprise/service-premium-what-is.md).

-The following table lists the Power BI Premium SKUs that you can use to create a capacity for paginated reports in [Microsoft Office 365](../../enterprise/service-admin-premium-purchase.md):
+The following table lists the Power BI Premium SKUs that create a capacity for paginated reports in [Microsoft Office 365](../../enterprise/service-admin-premium-purchase.md):

 | Capacity node | V-cores | RAM (GB) | DirectQuery/live connection limits (per sec) |
 | --- | --- | --- | --- |